 - Late ledger entries/adjustments resulting in late or inaccurate billing.

 - Uncollectible extramurally funded awards, where the University has met all its contractual requirements.
 The nonpayment may arise from the third party having insufficient funds to meet its commitment or for other reasons resulting in the University not being reimbursed for amounts due UNLESS the sponsor has filed for bankruptcy.

-- If after 6 months from the project end-date the project invoices remain unpaid the College/Division will provide suitable project number to write-off the unreimbursed direct charges.
-These projects will be identified during the College’s monthly review of the aged accounts receivable report.
+- If after 6 months from the project end-date a project’s invoices are deemed uncollectible, and remain unpaid, the College/Division will provide a suitable project number to write-off the unreimbursed direct charges.
+These projects will be identified during C&G and the College’s monthly review of the aged accounts receivable report.

 Charged to Central Administration: